-There’s some truth in that – your blood pressure may rise because of the sudden adrenaline that makes your heart work harder to pump blood around your body faster.
+There’s some truth in that – your blood pressure may rise because of the sudden adrenaline.
+Blood pumps into your arteries when the heart works harder due to your lifestyle or underlying illness.

-Our blood pressure fluctuates according to the level of physical activity (and inactivity), as well as our emotional states.
+Our blood pressure may vary according to the level of physical activity (and inactivity), as well as our emotional states.

-Here’s a simple way to explain it: Blood pressure is a measure of the force of your blood pushing against the walls of your blood vessels, especially your arterial walls.
+Here’s a simple way to explain it: Blood pressure is a measure of the force of your blood pushing against the inner walls of the blood vessels, especially your arterial walls.

 What Is Systolic and Diastolic Blood Pressure?

-When we measure blood pressure, we use 2 types of measurements: systolic and diastolic.
+When we measure blood pressure, we use 2 types of blood pressure measurements: systolic and diastolic.

-Systolic pressure refers to the blood pressure in your arteries that happens when your heart contracts and pushes blood out.
+Systolic blood pressure refers to the blood pressure in the arteries that results when your heart contracts or beats blood out.

 What Is a Normal Blood Pressure and Pulse Reading By Age and Gender?

-Blood pressure readings are denoted as a ratio of the systolic pressure over the diastolic pressure.
+Blood pressure readings are expressed as a ratio of the systolic pressure over the diastolic pressure.
+The bottom number is the diastolic blood number while top is systolic number.

 A healthy blood pressure level should be lower than 120/80 mmHg (millimeters of mercury).
 For example, a healthy young woman should have a reading between 90/60 mmHg and 120/80 mmHg.

-The American Heart Association (AMA) recommends these blood pressure ranges:
+The American Heart Association (AMA) recommends this blood pressure ranges from their national health survey:

 |Gender||Age (Years)||Blood Pressure (SBP/DBP)|